SPIRITUAL CHRISTIAN

 Recapitulation

-In each new life we live, it is necessary to experience these early developmental stages.
+In each new life we live, it is necessary to re-experience these early developmental stages.
 It provides the necessary time for the higher bodies, the soul and its destiny to integrate with the new body.
-In the infant stage, we are more “outside” of our body than within it.
+In the infant stage, our being and soul are more “outside” of our body than within it.
 If we could see the reality of the physical and subtle energies surrounding this new life, it would appear as if the infant’s body was enclosed in the middle of a large auric field of various shades and colors of light energy.

 The first subtle body we are connected to is the etheric vital-body which operates the autonomic nervous system (ANS) of our physical body.
 It maintains our physical body by maintaining our respiration, digestion, circulation, elimination, etc. When the young children lose their baby teeth and their permanent teeth come in, this signals that the etheric body is fully seated in the physical body.
-The beginning of puberty signals the entrance of the astral body and by the age of 21, the mind of the individual begins to awaken; this process is completed around the age of 28.
+The beginning of puberty signals the entrance of the astral body and by the age of 21, the mind of the individual begins to awaken; this process of recapitulation is completed around the age of 28; however, the final integration of the soul requires another 7 years to be completed.
+(See: Body > Soul < Spirit)

-Thus, in each new life, recapitulation will follow this same cycle of 4 stages of 7-8 years in order to orient the new soul/being to its new body.
-At the end of the recapitulation cycle (ages 28-30) a new life cycle begins as does a new record of karma.
+Thus, in each new life, recapitulation will follow this same cycle of 4 stages of 7+/- years in order to orient the new soul and subtle bodies into the physical body.
+At the end of the recapitulation cycle, the soul completes its cycle (around age 35) and a new record of karma begins.

 SpiritualChristian.com